Have you struggled to find the accurate amount of a transaction to close out the month?

 The Ministry of Corporate Affairs (MCA) recently delivered a notification concerning the implementation of Gazette Notification No. GSR 205 (E) dated 24th March 2021 – Amendment to Rule 3(1) of Companies (Accounts) Rules 2014 which seeks to bring a host of improvements and reforms in the way businesses function in India.

-For the financial year beginning on or after the 1st April 2022, every business which uses accounting software for maintaining its books of account shall only use software that has an audit trail feature comprising of the following:
+For the financial year beginning on or after the 1st of April 2022, every business which uses accounting software for maintaining its books of account shall only use software that has an audit trail feature comprising of the following:

 2. Creating an audit log of each change made in the books of account,